Péter Kabát

 Péter Kabát (born 25 September 1977) is a Hungarian football player.

 He can play as a striker or as an attacking midfielder.
 Kabát earned his first international cap on 15 November 2000 in a 1–0 win against Macedonia.

 Club career

 He was the top scorer for Vasas Budapest in 2000/01.
 In 2002, he won the Bulgarian championship and cup with Levski Sofia.
 Kabát is the first foreign player to register three assists in the A PFG, a feat he achieved on 6 April 2002, in Levski Sofia's 3:1 win over Slavia Sofia.
 He also played at Göztepe in the Turkish league during the 2001–2002 season and for Austrian side Austria Kärnten.

-On 16 December 2010, Kabát netted twice to help his team achieve a 2–0 win against Italian side U.C.
-Sampdoria.
+On 16 December 2010, Kabát netted twice to help his team achieve a 2–0 win against Italian side UC Sampdoria.
 These were the first points earned by the team from Debrecen in the group stages of a UEFA tournament.

 In June 2011, Kabát returned to his previous club, Újpest FC.